 Running a MacBook and a Windows laptop on the same desk used to mean two of everything: two monitors, two keyboards, two mice, two webcam stands.
 A USB-C KVM switch consolidates all of it into one set of peripherals you swap between machines with a button press.
 The challenge is that USB-C KVMs vary wildly on which Apple Silicon chips they actually support for dual-display output, whether they pass full Power Delivery to charge a laptop, and whether they need DisplayLink driver software on macOS.
-Pick the wrong one and you end up with a single mirrored display on a $649 dock that should have been driving two screens.
+Pick the wrong one and you can end up with a single mirrored display on a docking-class KVM that should have been driving two screens.

 Bottom line